scholarslab/scholarslab.github.io/collections/_posts/2013-02-26-announcing-my-blog-songs-of-the-victorians-and-augmented-notes.md

 title: Announcing My Blog, Songs of the Victorians, and Augmented Notes
 category: essay
 tags:
-- grad student research
+- grad-student-research
-- research and development
+- research-and-development
-- music and sound
+- music-and-sound
 ---

 I've been having an excellent and productive time as a Scholars' Lab Fellow: thanks to the amazing advice and support I've received from the Scholars' Lab staff, I've been making good progress on my two digital projects, [Songs of the Victorians](http://www.songsofthevictorians.com/) and Augmented Notes.
 For those of you who don't know about them, I'll give you a brief summery: